 This kind of change is difficult and painful, but not impossible.
-Most people bow out towards the middle of every year, but if you're someone who'd like to outdo yourselves in 2018, then here are some tips to keep your New Year's diet resolutions:
+Most people bow out towards the middle of every year, but if you're someone who'd like to outdo yourselves in the new year, then here are some tips to keep your New Year's diet resolutions:

 1. Start Small